Changissnz/selfinterest/README.md

 that can be gauged in objectively zero-sum terms amenable to the clean attribution of fault to the enemy.
-Truthfully, APTs that operate in the internet domain derive their strengths from their expression perceived as being benign, just as the tyrannical gerontocrat uses words soft-spoken but directed, nonetheless, to command the pursuit of offense for aims of breaking and oppressing the will of those marked to bear the brunt of his political leadership's exclusionary force, in his desperation to cling onto power as much as life itself.
+Truthfully, APTs that operate in the internet domain derive their strengths from their expression perceived as being benign, just as the tyrannical gerontocrat uses words soft-spoken but directed, nonetheless, to command the offensive pursuit for aims of breaking and oppressing the will of those marked to bear the brunt of his political leadership's exclusionary force, in his desperation to cling onto power as much as life itself.
 Furthermore, just as the tyrannical gerontocrat cannot any longer muster the strength to fight physical battles yet can deliver effects through his networked political loyalists, APTs